Ernest Augustus, King of Hanover: Sellis incident and Weymouth controversy

 In the early hours of 31 May 1810, Ernest, by his written account, was struck in the head several times while asleep in bed, awakening him.
 He ran for the door, where he was wounded in the leg by a sabre.
 He called for help and one of his valets, Cornelius Neale, responded and aided him.
 Neale raised the alarm and the household soon realised that Ernest's other valet, Joseph Sellis, was not among them and that the door to Sellis's room was locked.
 The lock was forced and Sellis was discovered with his throat freshly cut, a wound apparently self-inflicted.
 Ernest received several serious wounds during the apparent attack and required over a month to recover from his injuries.
 The social reformer and anti-monarchist Francis Place managed to join the inquest jury and became its foreman.
 Place went to the office of a barrister friend to study inquest law and aggressively questioned witnesses.
 Place also insisted that the inquest be opened to the public and press, and so cowed the coroner that he basically ran the inquest himself.
 Nevertheless, the jury returned a unanimous verdict of suicide against Sellis.

 Much of the public blamed Ernest for Sellis's death.
 The more extreme Whig papers, anti-royal pamphleteers, and caricaturists all offered nefarious explanations for Sellis's death, in which the Duke was to blame.
 Some stories had the Duke cuckolding Sellis, with the attack as retaliation, or Sellis killed for finding Ernest and Mrs. Sellis in bed together.
 Others suggested that the Duke was the lover of either Sellis or Neale, and that blackmail had played a part in the death.
-Both Roger Fulford and John Van der Kiste, who wrote books about George III's children, ascribe part of the animus and fear towards the Duke to the fact that he did not conduct love affairs in public, as did his older brothers.
+Both Roger Fulford and John Van der Kiste, who wrote books about George III's children, ascribe part of the animus and fear towards the Duke to the fact that he did not conduct love affairs in public, as did his elder brothers.
 According to them, the public feared what vices might be going on behind the locked doors of the Duke's house and assumed the worst.

 In early 1813, Ernest was involved in political scandal during an election contest in Weymouth following the general election the previous year.
 The Duke was shown to be one of three trustees who were able to dictate who would represent Weymouth in Parliament.
 It being considered improper for a peer to interfere in an election to the House of Commons, there was considerable controversy and the government sent Ernest to Europe as an observer to accompany Hanoverian troops, which were again engaged in war against France.
 Though he saw no action, Ernest was present at the Battle of Leipzig, a major victory for the Allies.
 Following this, Ernest received ultimate promotion, to Field Marshal, on 26 November 1813.